greyhatmiddleman/kbfw-dev-enivronment/README.md

 ## Future
 - Once I can get my hands on some nice!nanos, ZMK and BlueMicro Firmware might be added
 - Test with podman
+- Determine if its possible to flash directly from docker.

 ## Troubleshooting
 - Ensure that you used `git clone --recurse-submodules` for each firmware repository you clone.